 Rebuilding wildlife populations means providing resilient and rich habitats where animals can move and thrive.

-Learn how we're using your donations, volunteer power, and staff and partner expertise to restore habitat on American Prairie Reserve:
+Learn how we're using your donations, volunteer power, and staff and partner expertise to restore habitat on the prairie:

-For the disturbed areas that are now owned by the Reserve, we are actively working to improve the soil and native vegetation.
+For the disturbed areas that are now owned by American Prairie, we are actively working to improve the soil and native vegetation.

-Fence removal and modification is one of the Reserve's ongoing effort to increase connectivity and ease the movement of animals like pronghorn.
+Fence removal and modification is one of American Prairie's ongoing efforts to increase connectivity and ease the movement of animals like pronghorn.

 Historically, fire was a critical component of the prairie ecosystem, but it is no longer a player in the ecology of the northern Great Plains.

-Prairie streams once supported a diverse array of plants and wildlife but much of this habitat been lost and the Reserve is working on restoration.
+Prairie streams once supported a diverse array of plants and wildlife but much of this habitat been lost and American Prairie is working on restoration.